junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "And Sam's life, too?
 You can't possibly ask this of him."
 Cas argues.

 He didn't say it, but Dean reads from his eyes a silent *"We both know you would never choose Sam over me."* It pains Dean so much.
+It pains him even more to know this has always been right.
 He looks at Sam, a silent *"Please."* passing between them.

-Sam huffs a short laugh when he makes up his mind, too.
-He tells Cas.
-"He doesn't need to.
+Sam huffs a short laugh when he makes up his mind too.
+He tells Cas, "He doesn't need to.
 Dean's right, you're family, we do everything for our family, whatever it takes."

 Dean lets out a relieved sigh, squeezing Cas's shoulder, "Hey, don't be a damper.
 We might win, you know.
 Sammy beats Lucifer once, who said we can't do it again.
 Both of us, together."